 Wear a mouth guard when engaging in physical activities that could result in a hit to the face and mouth.
 You want to protect your teeth and braces while participating in activities, from rough-housing to baseball, which could result in a mouth or tooth injury.

 Enjoy your vacation and summer break, but don’t forget to take care of your teeth and braces.
 Remember, if you have any questions, concerns or orthodontic emergencies, please call us at (813)961-1313.
-We are only a phone call away and are also available at our four convenient locations in Tampa, Odessa, Brooksville and Lutz.
+We are only a phone call away and are also available at our three convenient locations in Tampa, Brooksville and Lutz.

 Have a great summer!